Golf Court Tour of Spanish Wells, Part 1

 Sunrise

-There was also a couple of boat yards and a grocery store/fuel dock.
+There were also a couple of boat yards and a grocery store/fuel dock.

 This side of the island was super narrow.
 This was the northwest tip of the island.
-We believe the island across the way was Eleuthera.
+The island across the way was Eleuthera.

 Looking south from where we’d just come from — those roofs are the houses in the above photos and the island is Charles Island.